gardener/etcd-druid/docs/proposals/06-sts-ondelete-strategy.md

 ##### **Evicting Non-Updated Participating Pods with Healthy Containers**

 For non-updated participating pods with healthy `backup-restore` containers, eviction calls are used to respect the PDB.
-By the time these pods are updated, there should be no pods with unhealthy `backup-restore` containers, allowing the PDB to permit eviction calls.
+By the time the process starts to update these pods, there should be no pods with unhealthy `backup-restore` containers, allowing the PDB to permit eviction calls.
 This ensures the update process proceeds smoothly.
 However, if any pod becomes unhealthy during eviction, the PDB will correctly block the eviction calls, and the update process will be requeued for the next reconciliation cycle.

 > **Note:** The learner pod is excluded from the sequence of deleting/evicting non-updated participating pods as it is not considered a participating pod.
 The readiness probe attached to the etcd container periodically verifies if the container is ready to serve traffic.
 Since the learner pod does not participate in the quorum and is still synchronizing its data with the leader, it is not ready to serve traffic.
 Given that etcd is a strongly consistent distributed key-value store, the learner pod does not respond to requests until its data is in sync with the leader.
 Therefore, the learner pod is not included in the set of participating pods.